 Using Supervisory Schedules

-For example, you could force a machine to perform only Vectorize batch processing for the next 4 hours, ignoring any other scheduled type of batch processing during that time.
+For example, you could force a machine to perform only Vectorize batch processing for the next four hours, ignoring any other scheduled type of batch processing during that time.

-The Supervisory Schedule holds the highest priority level, superseding the Periodic Schedule and Default Schedule.
-Therefore, if you have an active Supervisory Schedule, the machine follows this schedule before it follows either the Periodic or Default schedules.
+NOTE: The Supervisory schedule holds the highest priority level, superseding the Periodic schedule and Default schedule.
+Therefore, if you have an active Supervisory schedule, the machine follows this schedule before it follows the Periodic or Default schedules.

 This section is divided as follows: